Skip to main content

 The scholarship covers:

-• A monthly stipend at the rate of £1,236 per month (for up to 12 months) to cover living costs, including accommodation.
+• a monthly stipend of £1,731 per month (for up to 12 months) to cover living costs, including accommodation

 Eligible programmes

-The British Council Scholarships for Women in STEM are open to the programmes in the Faculties of Science and Engineering & Design.
+The British Council Scholarships for Women in STEM are open to the programmes in the Faculty of Science and Faculty of Engineering & Design.

 Eligibility criteria